 You should also understand what the compliance requirements look like before picking a plan.
 Use the terms below to help you understand each plan’s requirements.

-- Fiduciary duty: This means you’re acting for your employees’ benefit, so you have to focus on minimizing extraneous fees, submitting employee contributions on time, and disclosing any relevant requirements to your staff.
+- Fiduciary duty: This means you are taking action to benefit your employees, so you must take on certain responsibilities on behalf of those employees, like: minimizing extraneous fees, submitting employee contributions on time, and disclosing relevant requirements to your staff.

 - Nondiscrimination testing: This means that you have to make sure 401(k) contributions are proportional regardless of income level.
 Your highly compensated employees can’t contribute a significantly higher percentage of their income to their 401(k)s (which includes your employer match) than employees who earn less.

 - Form 5500: This IRS form reports on your plan’s investment, financial state, and operations.
 (We’ll get into this in the next section.)

 |Traditional 401(k)||No employer restrictions||Standard 401(k) contribution limits||Yes||Fiduciary duty, nondiscrimination testing and annual filing of Form 5500|

 |Safe harbor 401(k)||The employer must match or contribute to the employee’s 401(k)||Standard 401(k) contribution limits||Required||Fiduciary duty and annual filing of Form 5500|